xtuml/bridgepoint/doc-bridgepoint/review-minutes/10202_new_gps_int.md

 <pre>

--- Num Type  Who  Section  Comment
-_- 01  min   BM   3        Mention branching strategy for models so people
+-- Num Type  Who  Section  Comment x- 01  min   BM   3        Mention branching strategy for models so people
-                           know where to find the source models.
-_- 02  min   SKB  4.3      Clarify that this is only supplied by bp.welcome.
-_- 03  min   BM   5.2      "from the welcome plugin" appended to first sentence.
-_- 04  min   SKB           Raise issue to consider updating or eliminating MASL
-                           template projects in the welcome plugin.
-_- 05  min   BM            Raise issue called "MASL mode".
-_- 06  min   LPS  7.1.2    Fix reference.
-_- 07  min   LPS  7.1.2    "pluign"
-_- 08  min   BM   7.2      Automate.
-_- 09  min   BM   7.2      Enhance testing for appearance and non-appearance
-                           of the dialogue.
-_- 10  min   SKB  code     Delete CVS tags.
-_- 11  min   SKB  code     View/Name/Constants on 72 and 77 (2 files).
+                           know where to find the source models. x- 02  min   SKB  4.3      Clarify that this is only supplied by bp.welcome. x- 03  min   BM   5.2      "from the welcome plugin" appended to first sentence. x- 04  min   SKB           Raise issue to consider updating or eliminating MASL template projects in the welcome plugin. x- 05  min   BM            Raise issue called "MASL mode". x- 06  min   LPS  7.1.2    Fix reference. x- 07  min   LPS  7.1.2    "pluign" x- 08  min   BM   7.2      Automate. x- 09  min   BM   7.2      Enhance testing for appearance and non-appearance of the dialogue. x- 10  min   SKB  code     Delete CVS tags. x- 11  min   SKB  code     View/Name/Constants on 72 and 77 (2 files).

 </pre>